CDA Major Issues & Priorities

-CDA and the Coalition to Protect Access to Care are sponsoring Prop.
-35, a measure on the November 2024 ballot that will protect and increase funding for health care, including Medi-Cal Dental services, dental student loan repayments, health care workforce development and many other programs.
+CDA co-sponsored Prop.
+35 this year, a measure voters overwhelmingly approved in the November election.
+Prop.
+35 will protect and increase funding for health care, including reimbursements for Medi-Cal dental services, dental student loan repayments, health care workforce development and many other programs.

-Medi-Cal currently provides medical and dental coverage to 15 million low-income Californians (1/3 of all residents and half of all children), making it the largest provider of medical and dental insurance in the state.
-The program continues to grow and needs long-term permanent funding solutions, after decades of underfunding.
+Medi-Cal currently provides medical and dental coverage to 15 million low-income Californians (1/3 of all residents and half of all children), making it the largest dental plan in the state.
+The program continues to grow and needs long-term permanent funding solutions after decades of underfunding.

 Prop.
-35 would provide an ongoing funding source by permanently extending the state’s existing “managed care organization” (MCO) tax on health insurance companies.
-The revenue would be dedicated to Medi-Cal and specific health programs (as opposed to the state’s general fund like previous MCO taxes) and Medi-Cal dental services would be among the programs receiving funds starting in 2027.
+35 will provide an ongoing funding source by permanently extending the state’s existing “managed care organization” (MCO) tax on health insurance companies and dedicate the revenue to Medi-Cal and specific health programs (as opposed to the state’s general fund like previous MCO taxes).
+The designated funds for the Medi-Cal dental program, starting in 2027, will amount to at least a 10% increase in its total budget to improve reimbursement rates (approximately $300 million including federal matching funds).
 Prop.
-35 would also secure new funding for CalHealthCares, the state’s student loan repayment program for dentists and physicians.
-Furthermore, the measure will prevent the state from redirecting these revenues for non-health care purposes.
+35 will also secure up to $10 million in annual funds for dental student loan repayments and funding to train more health care workers.
+Furthermore, the measure prevents the state from redirecting these revenues for non-health care purposes.

 Approximately every four years the California Dental Board, like other regulatory boards, undergoes a standard evaluation by the state legislature, called sunset review, of roles and responsibilities of the board and the laws it enforces.
-CDA successfully advocated for inclusion of the following issues in this year’s sunset review legislation, SB 1453 by Sen. Angelique Ashby (D-Sacramento):
+This year’s sunset review legislation, SB 1453 by Sen. Angelique Ashby (D-Sacramento), is now signed into law and includes several provisions sought by CDA to address dental office staffing, licensure and other issues affecting dentists in California:

 Dental Assistant Licensure Pathways: CDA has been seeking new pathways to become a registered dental assistant (RDA) to help address the critical shortage of dental staff.
 SB 1453 will: